yerba-buena/debit-tips-calculator-3/src/cli_newVersion_process.md

 Explanation
 	1. Data Range Checks:
-– The script computes and logs the date ranges for clock data and transactions.
-It throws an error if they do not match.
+The script computes and logs the date ranges for both clock data and transaction data.
+If they don’t match, an error is thrown.
-	2. Interval Tip Summary (Step 1):
+	2. Interval Tip Summary:
-– Full‑day intervals are generated and transactions are aggregated per interval.
-The resulting summary (with total tips, FOH tip pool, and BOH tip pool) is saved to “interval_tip_summary.csv.”
+The day is split into intervals (midnight–midnight) and transactions are aggregated (after flooring relative to midnight) to produce an interval summary (with FOH and BOH pools).
+This summary is saved to “interval_tip_summary.csv”.
-	3. Interval Employee Presence (Step 2):
+	3. Employee Presence:
-– For each interval, the unique list of employees (deduplicated by name) is determined, and counts (and names) for FOH and BOH are output to “interval_employee_presence.csv.”
+The clock data is cleaned and processed.
+For each interval, a deduplicated list of employees present (separately for FOH and BOH) is determined and written to “interval_employee_presence.csv”.
-	4. Tip Allocation (Step 3):
+	4. Tip Allocation with Improved Logic:
-– The tip pools for each interval are allocated evenly to present employees.
-If a department is missing, that pool is recorded as orphaned (with a “Department” field added).
+In each interval, if one department is missing, its tip pool is added to the other (if present).
+If both are missing, the tip becomes orphaned.
+The orphaned tips are recorded and then output to “orphaned_tips.csv”.
-	5. Orphaned Tips CSV (Step 4):
+	5. Redistribution of Orphaned Tips:
-– All orphaned tips (from missing FOH or BOH in an interval) are output to “orphaned_tips.csv” so a human can inspect the values.
-	6. Redistribution (Step 5):
-– Orphaned tips are aggregated per day and redistributed evenly among all on‑duty employees.
+Orphaned tips for each day are aggregated and redistributed evenly among all on‑duty employees (from clock data).
-	7. Aggregation and Daily Summaries:
+	6. Daily Summaries:
-– Final totals per employee are computed.
-– Daily summaries are generated: the daily transaction summary now includes a column for total orphaned tips.
-Daily employee hours and daily tip allocations per employee are also computed and saved.
+Daily summaries for transaction totals (with orphaned amounts), employee hours, and daily tip allocations are generated and saved as CSVs.
-	8. Sanity Check & Final Output:
+	7. Sanity Check:
-– A sanity check ensures that the total allocated tips match the total transaction tips.
-If the check fails, an error is thrown.
+The script compares the total transaction tips with the total allocated tips.
+If the difference exceeds a small tolerance, an error is thrown.
+	8. Final Totals:
-– The final overall employee totals are written to “final_employee_totals.csv” and printed to the terminal.
+The final aggregated tip totals per employee are printed to the terminal and saved to “final_employee_totals.csv”.

-This enhanced version produces several CSVs at key steps—including a dedicated orphaned tips CSV—so that a human can manually inspect the orphaned tip logic and verify all calculations.
+This updated version ensures that no tips remain unapplied by reassigning orphaned tip pools when one department is absent and by redistributing any remaining orphaned amounts across all on‑duty employees.
+All steps are logged via CSV outputs for manual inspection.